tassilomorino/senf_client/README.md

 ## 1: Fork this repository and clone your own Fork

-To avoid ending up with an unmanageable amount of branches, we decided to go this way: fork the repository first and then clone it.
+To avoid ending up with an unmanageable amount of branches, we decided to go this way: fork the repository first and then clone your fork to your computer using `git clone` https://github.com/your-github-name/senf_client.git.
 When contributing, create a pull request as described in [this documentation](/docs/CREATE_A_PULL_REQUEST.md)

 ## 2: Install packages

 Open `senf_client` folder in the terminal and type `npm install`.

 If you get error `npm command not found ` make sure you have [node.js](https://nodejs.org/en/)  installed on your machine.

+## 3: Change to .env file

+Open `senf_client` folder, find a file called .env-sample and rename it to .env

-## 3: Run project
+## 4: Run project

 To run a project, type `npm start` in the terminal

-## 4: Open it
+## 5: Open it

 Go to [http://localhost:3000](http://localhost:3000)

-## 5: Private access token
-To see map on a screen, you need to get a private mapbox access token from [@tassilomorino](https://github.com/tassilomorino) and update your `REACT_APP_MAPBOX_ACCESS_TOKEN=`  variable in `.env` file.